mdlayher/ynl/Documentation/netlink/netlink-bindings.rst

 Attribute Spaces
 ~~~~~~~~~~~~~~~~

-First of the main two sections is ``attribute-spaces``.
+First of the main two sections is ``attribute-sets``.
 This property contains
 information about netlink attributes of the family.
 All families have at least
-one attribute space, most have multiple. ``attribute-spaces`` is an array/list,
+one attribute space, most have multiple. ``attribute-sets`` is an array/list,
 with each entry describing a single space.
 The ``name`` of the space is not used
 in uAPI/C codegen, it's internal to the spec itself, used by operations and nested
 attributes to refer to a space.